griendt/gd6/docs/docs/phases/2_construction.md

     These limitations are in place to ensure that players without HQs can still play and compete, but not at an advantage.

-## Fortress
+## Watchtower

-At the expense of `20` Influence Points, you can build a Fortress on a land territory that:
+At the expense of `20` Influence Points, you can build a Watchtower on a land territory that:

 1. is under your control;
 2. does not already contain some construct (other than *HQ*);
 3. is not a [Toxic Wasteland](/phases/1_natural/#toxic-wasteland).

-A fortress will give you an extra line of defense; see the [Fortress rules](/phases/4_movement/#fortress).
+A fortress will give you an extra line of defense; see the [Watchtower rules](/phases/4_movement/#watchtower).

 ## Bivouac

 At the expense of `30` Influence Points, plus an additional `10` Influence Points for each Bivouac under your control at the start of this Turn, you can build a Bivouac on a land territory that:

 1. is under your control;
 2. does not already contain some construct (other than *HQ*);